unioslo/zabbix-cli/docs/plugins/writing-plugins.md

 #### Automatic plugin name detection

-The plugin name argument can be omitted to let the application automatically determine the plugin name based on the name of the module.
+The plugin name argument can be omitted to let the application automatically determine the plugin name to use based on the name of the module.

 ```python
 # /path/to/my_plugin.py